 Plus, it also has a ‘recommended’ section that gives suggestions to subscribers based on their watching habits to keep them hooked.
 Moreover, some reports suggest that the company’s ‘Continue Watching’ feature also plays an important role in improving the overall user experience.

 The company was in the news for investing $1 billion in 2009 to improve the recommendation algorithm.
 The trick worked and it started to invest more in the technology sector, causing the development budget to hit the $1.3 billion mark in 2018.

 Even YouTube uses a similar system to give suggestions.

 - Data Privacy: Big data includes a variety of data including personal data.
 Companies cannot afford to let this private data reach unsafe hands.
 Due to a growing number of hacking incidents, this has become a major challenge for both big and small businesses.

 - Data Quality: As mentioned earlier, unstructured data can be quite useless.
 Businesses need tools to clean data so it can be used.
 There are a number of software you can use for this purpose.
 If you’re looking for a data cleansing and matching software then consider WinPure Clean & Match Enterprise.
 It can take care of a variety of data-related issues to ensure you get reliable results.

 - Analytical Problems: It can be quite difficult to analyze and understand data.
 Companies usually count on data managers and data scientists to do the job.
-If you cannot afford to hire professionals for data management then it is important that you at least invest in a reliable tool so that you can put the available data to good use.
+If you cannot afford to hire professionals for master data management then it is important that you at least invest in a reliable tool so that you can put the available data to good use.